snurkabill/Test/plugin/README.md

 NOTE: I recommend to always skip tests when installing dependencies of MercurialEclipse.
 The reason is that I believe a single failed test prevents Maven from building the correct -tests artifact and I believe some tests are based on parsing of the output of the hg executable.
 In case the syntax of a parsed string has changed in Mercurial over time, the tests run today are bound to fail.
 Unless you find out which version of Mercurial was the current one at the time the tag you switched to was released, and install that version, there's no other simple way of installing the artifacts you need now.

 If you get an error about a missing tests artifact (this error occurred in my case when switching javahg-ext-rebase to tag 0.5), you'll have to dig into your Maven local repository and fool Maven into thinking that the artifact exists:

 ### Simpler, faster but dirty solution

 * Locate the folder of the missing artifact (e.g. for javahg-ext-rebase:0.5, the missing artifact is javahg-0.5-tests.jar so the folder is <maven repo>/com/aragost/javahg/javahg/0.5)
 * Open that folder
-* Copy javahg-0.5.jar to javahg-0.5-tests.jar (Note that tampering with a repository is plain wrong in general but we need to do that in this specific case)
+* Copy javahg-0.5.jar to javahg-0.5-tests.jar (Note that tampering with a repository is plain wrong in general but we need to do that in this specific case, **until javahg tests pass**)

 ### Recommended solution

 * Retrieve the artifact ID and version of the missing test jar file from the console message
 * On the project that matches the artifact, right-click then select **Run As** > **Maven Build...**
 * Enter "jar:test-jar install" in the Goals fields
-* DO NOT tick "Skip Tests" or the artifact won't be built
+* DO **NOT** tick "Skip Tests" or the artifact won't be built
 * Copy the tests jar into the appropriate folder.
 This file is normally installed when an "install" goal is specified, but only when tests are not skipped.
 As explained previously, tests will fail so the tests jar won't be built, etc.

-## Build failure due to folders
+## Build failures

+### Folders cannot be deleted
 If, when running the MercurialEclipse-MavenInit entry in the **Run Configuration** menu, you get a build failure due to folders that cannot be deleted, chances are that you have an Eclipse Application running.
 Exit it.

+### Javadoc erros
+Use `-Dmaven.javadoc.skip=true` when on the command line, or edit the run configuration and add `maven.javadoc.skip=true` in the **VM arguments** textbox of the **JRE** tab.

+### Path Must Include project and resource name
+This error occurs on the com.vectrace.MercurialEclipse project up until the project starts using its dependencies.
+Launch the MercurialEclipse-MavenInit run configuration again after refreshing the project.
+On the second or third build, the error will be removed from the **Problems** view and the project will be clean of errors.

 ## Class-related exceptions
 `Class not found` or `Cannot instantiate class` exceptions when running an Eclipse Application.
 You need to: